-Dinnerladies was Wood's show through and through ? as well as writing the scripts and starring in it, she even composed and sang the theme song.
+This was Wood's show through and through - as well as writing the scripts for dinnerladies and starring in it, she even composed and sang the theme song.

 She approached the sitcom via the characters rather than plots.
 So, rather than deciding on storylines and fitting the characters into them, she came up with the traits and foibles of each person, imagined how they would interact, and allowed the plots to develop from that.

 For example, having decided that the character of Glenda would have a weak bladder, Wood built the very first episode around the fact that Glenda was trapped behind a large ladder and unable to get to the loo, with the rest of the dinnerladies trying to free her before a very messy accident ensued.